Mackenzie, British Columbia: Ethnicity

+Note: Totals greater than 100% due to multiple origin responses.

 Climate

 Mackenzie has a subarctic climate that has influences from the Pacific Ocean resulting in less cold winters than expected for its northerly latitude compared to other Canadian locations.
 It has warm summer days, but the cool nights ensure that only three months go above 10 C in mean temperatures.
 Winters are very cold on occasion, although relatively short for a subarctic climate with a January mean of -9.2 C as the coldest month.